Indianapolis Racial Equity Report Card

 Closing the Equity Gap

-If homeownership rates were equal between White and Multiracial households, that would result in 3,000 more homeowner households.
+If homeownership rates were equal between White and Black households, that would result in 4,000 more Black homeowner households.
 Since the median equity U.S. households have in their own home is $118,000 (Census), that could be $339 million in wealth for those households.

 Equity Gaps